Generating image descriptions using local AI

 - The SDK supports multiple image formats, including PNG, JPEG, GIF, BMP, and TIFF.

-- The vision API uses OpenAI-compatible endpoints for local VLM servers by default.
+- Vision API uses OpenAI-compatible endpoints for local VLM servers by default.

 - Default configuration connects to